(click to skip ahead)

 how to write Caltech Supplemental Essay Prompt #3

-a) Tell us how you initially found your interest and passion for science or any STEM topic, and how you have pursued or developed this interest or passion over time.
+a) Tell us how you initially found your interest and passion for science or for a particular STEM topic, and how you have pursued or developed your interest or passion over the last few years.
 (Min: 100 / Max: 200 words)

 Caltech wants a bright, curious, independent student body.
 It’s looking for intellectual vitality, and this essay is your opportunity to show that side of yourself.